guruxp/CrossTenantMailboxMigrationValidation/README.md

 - Checking if the target tenant has an Organization Relationship as described on https://docs.microsoft.com/en-us/microsoft-365/enterprise/cross-tenant-mailbox-migration?view=o365-worldwide#prepare-the-target-tenant-by-creating-the-exchange-online-migration-endpoint-and-organization-relationship
 - Checking if the target tenant has a Migration Endpoint as described on https://docs.microsoft.com/en-us/microsoft-365/enterprise/cross-tenant-mailbox-migration?view=o365-worldwide#prepare-the-target-tenant-by-creating-the-exchange-online-migration-endpoint-and-organization-relationship
 - Checking if the source tenant has an Organization Relationship as described on https://docs.microsoft.com/en-us/microsoft-365/enterprise/cross-tenant-mailbox-migration?view=o365-worldwide#prepare-the-source-current-mailbox-location-tenant-by-accepting-the-migration-application-and-configuring-the-organization-relationship including a Mail-Enabled security group defined on the MailboxMovePublishedScopes property.
+- Gather all the necessary information for troubleshooting and send it to Microsoft Support if needed

 The script will prompt you to connect to your source and target tenants for EXO and AAD (only if you specify the "CheckOrgs" parameter)
 You can decide to run the checks for the source mailbox and target mailuser (individually or by providing a CSV file), or for the organization settings described above.